danica810/family-orb/docs/findings.md

 ## Scope and limitations

 The current study was single-session and included eight participants.
 Signals were logged locally rather than transmitted to remote family members.
-The findings therefore describe early learnability, interpretation, and perceived use—not long-term adoption or real-world family communication outcomes.
+The findings therefore describe early learnability, interpretation, and perceived use.
+More long-term adoption or real-world family communication outcomes can be validate in future study.